dyukovlad/budgety/README.md

 # Budget app

-Project made on the Javascript course by Jonas.io
+Project made on the Javascript

 Re-designed and implemented LocalStorage